 There are many- potentially immeasurable- benefits to having someone present while you navigate through life changes.
 It is true that with any great transformation, there will inevitably be obstacles that present themselves in your path.
 This is where a coach can guide and help you to refocus yourself back towards the direction you want to go.
 In addition, simply having a recurring appointment on your calendar can serve as a gentle reminder of your goals.
 Life is always unfolding and changing, and having a coach to work with you through all of it can keep you on track.
 In addition, I have researched and studied, as well as practiced, many different health-promoting modalities that I often discuss in my blog, that may be of use to you.
 I’d love to teach you about some of these methods and find out which ones work for you.

 What is your coaching style like?

-You’re the boss.
+You’re ultimately the boss.
 If we start down a particular path and you decide that you don’t want to explore that path after all, that’s OK!
 We can redirect and get you headed in the direction that you want instead.
-I also like to "get to the point", especially in our first few sessions together, so that we can efficiently and effectively work to create change in your life without wasting your time.
+But honestly, I really like to "get to the point", especially in our first few sessions together, so that we can efficiently and effectively work to create change in your life without wasting your time.

 Are wellness coaches bound by a code of ethics?